xitij2000/edx-platform/docs/static_assets.rst

 Disorganized Thoughts...
 ************************

+Rule of thumb: If it requires compilation before it's ready to serve, then it's Webpack.

 Webpack would be responsible for all Sass compilation in edx-platform.
 It would also be responsible for the optimization/minification of JavaScript assets, but